kmballantyne/UChicago/README.md

 # UChicago
-UChicago repository for all coding demos, projects, and assignments completed at UChicago.
+UChicago repository for all coding demos, labs, projects, and assignments completed at UChicago.

 Programming Languages include R, Python, and Jupyter Notebook